What to do if you're worried about a child

 There are lots of reasons why someone might want to remain anonymous when contacting us.
 You don't have to tell us who you are, where you live or share your contact details.
 If you do choose to share any of these with us, you can tell us not to share them with other agencies – like the police or social services.

-If we think a child could be at risk we have a duty to share information that you give us with other agencies.
-But we'll respect your wishes around remaining anonymous.
-If you'd like to find out more about remaining anonymous, please do get in touch.
+If we think a child could be at risk, we have a duty to share the information that you give us with other agencies.
+But we'll respect your wishes about remaining anonymous.
+If you'd like to find out more about remaining anonymous, please call 0808 800 5000 or email [email protected]

 How to contact us